Tarinkot

+Tarinkot is a city in south-central Afghanistan, serving as the capital of Uruzgan Province.
+It sits at 1317 m above sea level, and is connected by a road network with Kandahar to the south, Nili in Daykundi Province to the north, and Malistan in Ghazni Province to the northeast.

-In Tarinkot district, two major Pashtun tribal confederations are represented, Tareen tribes: Popolzai, Barakzai, Nurzai, Achakzai; and the Ghilzai tribes: Tokhi, Hotak.
-There are no medium or large-scale economic enterprises in the city.
+Located within the Tarinkot District, the city had a population of approximately 71,604 people in 2015.
+In the district, two major Pashtun tribal confederations are represented, Tareen tribes: Popalzai, Barakzai, Nurzai, Achakzai; and the Ghilzai tribes: Tokhi, Hotak.

-Tarinkot is a Provincial Centre in south central Afghanistan.
-The majority of land is classified as non built-up (69%) of which agriculture is 67%.
+The majority of land in the district is classified as non built-up (69%) of which agriculture is practiced over 67%.
 Residential land accounts for 47% of built-up land.
-The airport is located within the municipal boundaries, accounting the second largest built-up land use (24%).
+The Tarinkot Airport is located within the municipal boundaries, constituting the second largest built-up land use (24%).

-On 13 August 2021, Tarinkot was captured by Taliban fighters as part of the wider 2021 Taliban offensive.
+During the August 2021 Taliban offensive, all Afghan National Security Forces under President Ashraf Ghani surrendered to the Taliban.
+Tarinkot continues to be one of the least developed populated places in the country.

 History

-Historically, this locale remained a seat of some of the Tarin (or Tareen) Pashtun tribal sardars, as early as the 12th-13th centuries AD and some of them later migrated to the Indian subcontinent during or after the Mughal-Safavid War (1622-23).
+Tarinkot was historically part of the Loy Kandahar (Greater Kandahar) region.
+This locale remained a seat of some of the Tarin (or Tareen) Pashtun tribal sardars, as early as the 12th-13th centuries AD and some of them later migrated to the Indian subcontinent during or after the Mughal-Safavid War (1622-23).